 Service providers also reported that many workers do not enter the CDS sector with sector-specific training or credentials.
 Employers then have to support these new staff to complete basic skills training once they have started working in the sector.

 Figure 3: CDS Sector Workforce Stats (2019)

-15,000 people employed in the Community Disability Services sector in Alberta of staff were in frontline direct service positions
+15,000 people employed in the Community Disability Services sector in Alberta of workers identified as female 60% of wo were y than 2 of staff were in frontline direct service positions